Requirements and How to Apply

 7. Admissions Test Scores (SAT or ACT).
 For placement purposes please submit SAT or ACT test scores.
 If it is not possible for you to take the test in your country, you can take the test after being admitted to West Liberty and arrive in the United States.
 Freshman applicants who have or will receive a U.S. high school diploma must submit official results from either ACT or SAT.
 The West Liberty code for ACT is 4534 and the code for SAT is 5901.

-8. Copy of your U.S. Permanent Resident Card or Green Card if applicable.
+8. Copy of your ID Page in your Passport and if applicable, Copy of your U.S. Permanent Resident Card or Green Card

 9. Other required documents:

-10. Send all of your application materials and fees to the address below:
+10. Send all of your application materials to the address below:

 West Liberty University